matekdev/matekdev.github.io/src/markdown/blogs/basedlogs-9.md

 ---
 title: 'Based Logs #9 - Framebuffer'
-description: 'Fun facts about the framebuffer'
+description: 'Talking about the framebuffer and how it is used within the Based Engine'
 date: '2024-05-24'
 ---